Project-Silicium/Mu-Silicium/README.md

 ## Credits

-This repo is based on [SurfaceDuoPkg](https://github.com/WOA-Project/SurfaceDuoPkg) wich is maintained by [Gustave Monce](https://github.com/gus33000)
+Thanks to [Gustave Monce](https://github.com/gus33000) for his [SurfaceDuoPkg](https://github.com/WOA-Project/SurfaceDuoPkg), without it this repo would probally not exist.

 ## License

-All code except drivers in `GPLDriver` directory are licensed under BSD 2-Clause.
+All code except drivers in `GPLDrivers` directory are licensed under BSD 2-Clause.
 GPL Drivers are licensed under GPLv2 license.